 - Course Teams (meet approximately every 2 weeks throughout the academic year) will be led by faculty and include department or course leaders, graduate teaching assistants, and undergraduate student representatives.
 Teams will focus on one course or course sequence in their respective department or program, meeting frequently to create, implement, evaluate, and revise the team action plan.
 Each course team has an identified faculty Team Manager who will provide leadership, organizational support, and communication among team members and with initiative leaders.
 Course teams will commit to work together for the duration of the three-year project period (student members will change as needed).

-- The Large Courses Institute (Four Friday mornings in September, beginning September 9, 2022) will be the launch event for the initiative.
+- The Large Courses Institute (Four Friday mornings in September) will be the launch event for the initiative.
 Course teams will participate in guided sessions with an external facilitator who will inspire and support participants in the initial thinking about project goals.
 Campus experts will facilitate engaging sessions on key topics.
 Course teams will meet with initiative leaders to create team action plans.

 - The Assessment Support Team consists of CTL and ODA assessment experts who will work with the course teams to create and carry out feasible assessment plans, including data collection, analyses, and interpretation of results.